IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/jul/2020-07-16-capacity-planning.md

 In order to solve this problem, we'll use a mathematical method called [Linear Programming](https://en.wikipedia.org/wiki/Linear_programming) in a way that is supported by the modern programming libraries like [SciPy](https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.optimize.linprog.html).

 This method requires us to specify:
-1. a set of variables.
+1. a set of variables with their value ranges.
 2. a cost function - a weighted sum of the variables.
-3. a set of linear constraints on the variables in the form of linear equations.
+3. a set of constraints on the variables in the form of linear equations.

 In return, the automated solver gives us the values of variables that minimise the cost function.

 ## Modelling

+// only full-timers infeasible
+// only part-timers feasible
+// add part-timers

 The variables will be the number of captains in a shift.
 We'll have two 9-hour full-time shifts: one that starts in the morning and another one that ends in the evening.